confetti design articles how to design a landing page that converts

 2. What is A/B Testing?

-We have identified the 9 key principles in designing your landing page now finally ensure you don’t break these 2 rules before you go live:
+We have identified the 9 key principles in website design as part of your landing page.
+Finally, you need to ensure you don’t break these 2 web design rules before you go live:

-# 1. Never send traffic to your home page
+Rule #1: Never send website traffic to your home page

-To get people to your sales page you will need to market it on social media or traditional print or email marketing.
-The purpose of the sales page is create the urgency and get the customer to act, therefore you never drive traffic onto your website’s home page.
-Your homepage has a navigation where the visitor will go wandering and can easily exit before finding your offer.
+To get people to your sales or landing page you will need to advertise, market it on social media or traditional print or email marketing.
+The purpose of the website landing page is create the urgency and get the customer to act, therefore you never drive traffic onto your website’s home page.
+The design of your website homepage has a navigation where the visitor will go wandering and can easily exit before finding your offer.

 Rather than let that happen, make the few seconds you have their attention count and answer the questions that are on their mind:

-Does this place have what I am looking for?
+Does this website have what I am looking for?

 Can I trust this person / business or product?